Edward McGarry (Wisconsin politician): Background

 McGarry was born in County Down, Ireland, on July 5, 1817.
 He received what his official biography would describe vaguely as "a good education," and went into business in Liverpool as an inspector of cargo ships.
-He emigrated to the United States in 1841, coming to Milwaukee in 1847 where he worked with his brother in the housepainting business.
+He emigrated to the United States in 1841, and came to Milwaukee in 1847, where he worked with his brother in the housepainting business.

 Legislative and other public service

 McGarry served as a member of the Assembly in 1850 and 1853 and spent two years (1854-1855) in the Senate representing the 6th Senate district as successor to fellow Democrat Duncan Reed.

-He served a year as deputy warden of the state prison at Waupun, and was elected state prison commissioner, which was also warden of the State Prison (at that time a partisan elected position) in 1855 on the Democratic ticket, serving from January 7, 1856 to January 4, 1858 in that position.
+He served a year as deputy warden of the state prison at Waupun, and was elected state prison commissioner, which was also warden of the State Prison (at that time a partisan elected position) in 1855 on the Democratic ticket, serving from January 7, 1856, to January 4, 1858, in that position.
 His Senate seat was taken by fellow Democrat Edward O'Neill.

 He returned for a one-year Assembly term in 1864 from the 8th Milwaukee Assembly district (Wauwatosa and Greenfield), succeeding Edward Collins (also a native of Ireland).
-He was not re-elected, and was succeeded by John Weiler, who (like Collins and McGarry) was a Democrat.
+He was not re-elected, but he was succeeded by John Weiler, who (like Collins and McGarry) was a Democrat.